No Holds Barred (1989 film)

 No Holds Barred is a 1989 American action film produced by Michael Rachmil, directed by Thomas J. Wright, written by Dennis Hackin and starring professional wrestler Hulk Hogan (who is billed as executive producer alongside Vince McMahon).
 It is owned by WWE under a "Shane Distribution Company" copyright and was released by New Line Cinema on June 2, 1989.
-Released seven years after his appearance in Rocky III, it was Hogan’s first starring role.
+Released seven years after his appearance in Rocky III, it was Hogan's first starring role.

 Plot

-Rip Thomas is the World Wrestling Federation Heavyweight Champion, and his appearances on network television have been a thorn in the side of Mr. Brell, the head of the struggling World Television Network.
+Rip Thomas is the World Wrestling Federation Heavyweight Champion, and his appearances on network television have been a thorn in the side of Mr. Tom Brell, the head of the struggling World Television Network.
 Rip is a huge ratings draw while WTN is the lowest rated television network.
 The day after Rip's most recent title match against Jake Bullet, Brell attempts to entice Rip into joining his network, but he refuses.
-Angry at being stood up by a man he considers a “jock ass”, Brell tries to exact revenge by hiring his goons to jump Rip in the limo, but Rip successfully fights them off.
+Angry at being stood up by a man he considers a "jock ass", Brell tries to exact revenge by hiring his goons to jump Rip in his limo, but Rip successfully fights them off.

-Later, Brell visits the No Count Bar, where he comes up with his own wrestling program called Battle of the Tough Guys.
+Later, Brell visits the No Count Bar, where he comes up with his own wrestling program called The Battle Of The Tough Guys.
 The show is successful due to the introduction of Zeus, an ex-convict and former protege of Rip's trainer, Charlie.
 Zeus wins the $100,000 tournament and becomes Brell's prized fighter.

 Samantha Moore, a corporate spy, is sent by Brell to seduce Rip.
 However, Rip's good nature and dedication to charity win her over, and she confesses her identity to the wrestler and turns to his side.
 Brell learns of Samantha's defection and, vowing revenge, sends his underlings to kidnap and rape her.
-Rip stops the would-be rapist, throwing one of the stooges into a tree trunk.
+Rip thwarts their efforts, throwing one of the stooges into a tree trunk.